Smithery Logo

 4. Shutdown teammates → TeamDelete

-Fallback: if TeamCreate fails, use sequential Task subagents
+Fallback: if TeamCreate fails, use sequential Agent subagents (no team_name)

 Hook Validation (Subagent)